hergin/BusShuttleMainRepository/Manuals/Deployment.md

 Our Administrator Dashboard is written in PHP so uploading it to our web-server is also very easy.

 1. Modify all Config.php files with the correct MySQL information

+2. Visit http://ulogin.sourceforge.net/usage.php to view how to configure ulogin.
+There are only a few parameters that need to be changed.

-2. Upload /BusLog folder to the web server root.
+3. Upload /BusLog folder to the web server root.

+4. Use supplied database schema to build database.